3milesWind/240A_FinalProject/README.md

 ### Princess:
 When the game starts, the princess will be some place in the game.
 It will never move.
 All it can do is to wait for adventurer

-### Monster:
-In the path of saving the kidnapped princess, if the adventurer meets the monster, he can kill the monster with the cost of one step

-### Rock:
+### Monster and Rock:
-It can not be destroyed, but the adventurer can push it forward one square with the cost of one step.
-Please notice that the wall will prevent the adventurer from continuing to push them forward.
+As for Monster and Rock, when they are not by the wall, the adventurer can push them forward one square with the cost of one step.
+When they are by the wall, the wall will prevent the adventurer from continuing to push them forward.
+However, in this kind of situation, the adventurer can kill the Monster with the cost of one step(the Rock can not be destroyed).